A How-To Guide For Making Friends As An Adult

 You probably already have a feel for with whom in your office you could see yourself starting a friendship.
 If you want to take your friendship from "work friends" to "real friends," ask the person if they would like to grab dinner or drinks after work.
 Happy hours were made to form closer bonds between colleagues, so do not be afraid to use them for that purpose.

-If dinner or drinks seems like it may be too much or you want to get to know the person better before committing to spending a long amount of time together, ask if they would like to grab lunch together during the workday.
+If dinner or drinks seem like it may be too much or you want to get to know the person better before committing to spending a long amount of time together, ask if they would like to grab lunch together during the workday.
 That way, if things do not go so well, you both will have to get back to the office, anyway.
 A quick workday lunch is a great way to test the waters to see if you would like to pursue the friendship further.

 Of course, this scenario is a bit trickier if you work from home.
 If you are in that position but are feeling lonely or wanting friendship, try switching up your location and checking out a coworking space.
 You may find other people in similar situations as yourself and will have the option to keep to yourself or strike up a conversation over coffee with a fellow remote worker if you feel so inclined.